Environment Variables

 NO_ROOT_ROUTE=False

-# Database Settings These must be changed to match your setup, and the database
+# These must be changed to match your PostgreSQL setup.

 DB_ADDRESS=localhost